Preston C Howell

-While Preston's heart is in his singing, he realized a new love for acting and thoroughly enjoyed and matured with the role of Willie Maurant in the Opera: Street Scene at Florida International University School of Music.
+While Preston's heart is in his singing, he realized a new love for acting during his first exposure to musical theatre when he did the role of Willie Maurant in the Opera: Street Scene at Florida International University School of Music.
 These actors were an inspiration to him and proof that music while acting is an art to itself.

 Preston credits his training to his great teachers throughout South Florida.
 He takes vocal, acting, and dance lessons.
-He participates in classes and student productions to enhance his musical theatre skills and is a member of a dance competition team at Broadway Kids Studio.
-He augments his dance training at Dancer's Gallery and he recently started performing with the professional conservatory at Area Stage Company which is guiding him to the next level.
+He participates in classes and student productions to enhance his musical theatre skills.
+Broadway Kids Studios in Davie nurtured Preston's early years and he now attends the Area Stage Company Conservatory and augments dance at Dancers' Gallery.
 Ben Bagby, Preston's instructor and mentor is infusing Preston with the energy he needs to be a performer.
 As his performing and vocal coach, his music studio allows for vocal recordings giving Preston great experience and guidance.
-He has recently begun to train in classical Piano with Diana Heller and is excited to compete at the regional and state levels
+He has recently begun to train in classical Piano with Diana Heller and is excited to compete at the regional and state levels.

 It is Preston's hope that his music will provide a new means for him to give back to his community.
 "I would like to give back to my schools for teaching me all that I know" he says.
 He also wants to give back to other charitable organizations close to his heart such as the Joe DiMaggio Children's Hospital Foundation.
 Preston can be found supporting Multiple Sclerosis events, Autism for Music events, entertaining at Nursing Homes, and many other community events for special occasions.